zer0tonin/Mikochi/README.md

 | CERT_KEY   | The path to the key associated with CERT_CA | null       |
 | NO_AUTH    | If true, disables all authentication        | false      |

+Note: it is recommended to not manually set JWT_SECRET, as getting a new randomly generated secret everytime when mikochi starts let's you invalidate authentication tokens by restarting the process.

 ## Launching the development environment